Local convergence of large random triangulations coupled with an Ising model: Introduction

 Let us end this introduction by mentioning the conjectured links between models of decorated maps and Liouville Quantum Gravity (LQG), which is a one-parameter family of random measures on the sphere \cite{DS}.
 Physicists believe that most models of decorated maps converge to the LQG for an appropriate value of the parameter.
 In particular, the Ising model should converge to the $\sqrt{3}$-LQG.

 Such a convergence has been established in the case of ``pure quantum gravity'', corresponding to uniform planar maps and $\gamma=\sqrt{8/3}$, in the impressive series of papers by Miller and Sheffield~\cite{MSa,MSb,MSc}.
 Obtaining such a result for a model of decorated maps outside the pure-gravity class seems out of reach for the moment.
-However -- building on the so-called mating-of-trees approach initiated by Sheffield~\cite{She} and which has allowed to obtain various local convergence results for models of decorated maps (see e.g.\cite{C,GM,BLR}) -- Gwynne, Holden and Sun~\cite{GHS} managed to prove that for some models of decorated maps, including the spanning-tree decorated maps, bipolar oriented maps and Schnyder wood decorated maps, the volume growth of balls in their local limit is given by the ``fractal dimension'' $d_\gamma$, for the conjectured limiting $\gamma$-LQG.
+However -- building on the so-called mating-of-trees approach initiated by Sheffield~\cite{She} and which has allowed to obtain various local convergence results for models of decorated maps (see e.g.\cite{C,BLR,GMSI19,GSII17,GSIII15}) -- Gwynne, Holden and Sun~\cite{GHS} managed to prove that for some models of decorated maps, including the spanning-tree decorated maps, bipolar oriented maps and Schnyder wood decorated maps, the volume growth of balls in their local limit is given by the ``fractal dimension'' $d_\gamma$, for the conjectured limiting $\gamma$-LQG (see also \cite{GHSSurvey} for a recent survey on this topic by the same authors).

 The value of $d_{\gamma}$ is only known in the pure gravity case and $d_{\sqrt{8/3}}=4$.
 For other values of $\gamma$, only bounds are available.
 As of today, the best ones have been established by Ding and Gwynne in \cite{DG}.
 Except when $\gamma$ is close to 0, these bounds are compatible with Watabiki's famous prediction for $d_{\gamma}$~\cite{W}: